-where $g_{\tzau}$ and $g_{\toau}$ are the metrics on $\partial \mTa_{C,\tzau}$ and $\partial \mTa_{C,\toau}$ induced from $g$ on $M$, and the fraction on the right-hand side of~\eqref{eqn:sigma-squared} is the Radon-Nikodym derivative of two Riemannian measures.
+where $g_{\tzau}$ and $g_{\toau}$ are the metrics on $\partial \bmTa_{C,\tzau}$ and $\partial \bmTa_{C,\toau}$ induced from $g$ on $M$, and the fraction on the right-hand side of~\eqref{eqn:sigma-squared} is the Radon\text{--}Nikodym derivative of two Riemannian measures.
 For a technical convenience, we used the square power in the above expression.
-For instance, for a spherically symmetric potential $\qm(r)$ in the neighborhood of the origin we have $\sigma = c_{n}r^{\frac{n-1}{2}}$ in polar coordinates on $\RRn$.
+For example, for a spherically symmetric potential $\qm(r)$ in the neighborhood of the origin, we have $\sigma = c_{n}r^{\frac{n-1}{2}}$ in polar coordinates on $\RRn$.

 Note also that the definitions~\eqref{eqn:contraction-map} and~\eqref{eqn:sigma-squared} are valid for the case when $\dim(C) = n - 1$ and $\toau = 0$.
 If $\dim(C) < n - 1$, then we may set $\sigma = 0$ on $C$.